-In 2016, over 200,000 people were held in California's prisons and jails and over 300,000 were under some form of community-based correctional supervision, including county probation and state parole.
+In 2016, over 200,000 people were held in California's prisons and jails and over 300,000 were under some form of community-based correctional supervision, including county probation and state parole.25

 Even though crime rates now are at a similar level as they were in 1960, the state incarceration rate is three times higher than it was back then.
 California's incarceration rates peaked in 2007 at 469 per 100,000 population.
-Today, the incarceration rate stands at about 330 per 100,000 population, a measurable but insufficient decline.
+Today, incarceration rate stand at about 330 per 100,000 population, a measurable but insufficient decline.
 For African American men, the rate is far worse than the statewide average: 4,367 per 100,000 population; for Latinos, it is 922.
 That's nine times higher for African Americans and twice as high for Latinos than whites.
+The state incarceration rate is three times higher for African Americans and twice as high for Latinos than whites.

-Criminologists agree: high rates of incarceration do not reduce crime.
-In fact, researchers estimate that California's heavy reliance on incarceration has yielded diminishing returns since 1980 when the state incarceration rate was 91 per 100,000 population.
-Since 1990, the impact of the state's incarceration rate on crime has been essentially zero.
+Criminologists agree: high rates of incarceration do not reduce crime.28 In fact, researchers estimate that California's heavy reliance on incarceration has yielded diminishing returns since 1980 when the state incarceration rate was 91 per 100,000 population.
+Since 1990, the impact of the state's incarceration rate on crime has been essentially zero.29

 The negative consequences of continued high incarceration rates go far beyond failing to have a measureable impact on crime.
 High incarceration rates also have significant negative impacts on the families and children of people in the justice system.
-Incarcerated people and people with conviction records have shorter life expectancies and suffer significantly higher rates of chronic illness.
-The children of adults in the justice system also fare far worse in health outcomes, academic success, social mobility and life expectancies.
+Incarcerated people and people with conviction records have shorter life expectancies and suffer significantly higher rates of chronic illness.33 The children of adults in the justice system also fare far worse in health outcomes, academic success, social mobility and life expectancies.34

-California's adult correctional system supervised about 540,000 people
+California's adult correctional system supervised about 540,000 people32